What is a chord progression?

-- Over The Rainbow, find the VII chord in the verse
+- Over The Rainbow – Find the VII chord in the verse

-- Angel Eyes, towards the end of the verse we find chord VII
+- Angel Eyes – Towards the end of the verse we find chord VII

 Another variation of chord VII is found when you play falling bass lines over chord II.
 In G major we would have Am – Am/G – Am/F# – Am/E.

-As a beginner you don’t need to worry about the VII chord, most simple songs with open position chords only use chord I to VI.
+As a beginner, you don’t need to worry about the VII chord, most simple songs with open position chords only use chord I to VI.

-It is the chord progression that supports the melody, it’s the chord progression that determine the key and hint any modulations or variations.
+What you’ve seen here is the foundation for understanding music.
+It is the chord progression that supports the melody, it’s the chord progression that determines the key and hints any modulations or variations.